geddy/geddy/docs/6-helpers.md

 ```
 All the exported helpers are global to the templates, so any of them can be accessed from any template.

-You can also access them from controllers/models and any other part of your application by using `geddy.viewHelpers` here's an example using our upperCase helper:
+You can also access them from controllers/models and any other part of your application by using `nails.viewHelpers` here's an example using our upperCase helper:
 ```
-console.log(geddy.viewHelper.upperCase("some string"));
+console.log(nails.viewHelper.upperCase("some string"));
 // => "SOME STRING"
 ```